 - 1. Homework sets must be uploaded on Canvas by the due date. - 2.
 Upload ONE PDF file, arranged in order by problem number. - 3.
 All homework will be collected and graded.
 Presentation will account for 33% of the grade - 4.
 Late homework will be accepted up to 72 hours after the due date.
 However, there will be a 30-point penalty for late homework. - 5.
 All homework MUST include a Free-Body-Diagram.
 All work must be shown for full credit. - 6.
-Use any 81⁄2 x 11 paper that will show clearly the problems when scanned. - 7.
-On the top of each page, in the space provided, PRINT your name, course and section, and problem number. - 8.
+Use any 81⁄2 x 11 paper that clearly shows your work when scanned. - 7.
+On the top of each page write your name, course and section, and problem number. - 8.
 All problems must show the figure and data provided with the problem